tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/tf.Session.md

   the value should be a [`SparseTensorValue`](../../api_docs/python/sparse_ops.md#SparseTensorValue).

+Each value in `feed_dict` must be convertible to a numpy array of the dtype of the corresponding key.

 The optional `options` argument expects a [`RunOptions`] proto.
 The options allow controlling the behavior of this particular step (e.g. turning tracing on).